‘The Bachelor’ Jade And Tanner Pregnant: When Is The Baby Due?

-The Bachelor couple, Jade Roper and Tanner Tolbert, who found love on the series’ spinoff Bachelor In Paradise, revealed that they are pregnant with their first child together.
+The Bachelor couple Jade Roper and Tanner Tolbert, who found love on the series’ spinoff Bachelor In Paradise, revealed that they are pregnant with their first child together.

-The Bachelor reality star’s Jade Roper and Tanner Tolbert revealed to In Touch that Jade is pregnant.
+Jade Roper and Tanner Tolbert revealed to In Touch that Jade is pregnant.
 The couple’s first baby together is due on September 14.

 “Jade cried a little bit.
 I was just really excited.”